Is TB-500 FDA Approved? Parent in Phase 2 Trials

 RGN-137: Wound Healing (Topical)

-RegeneRx developed a topical gel formulation of Thymosin Beta-4 for treating chronic and acute wounds, including venous stasis ulcers and epidermolysis bullosa (a rare genetic skin condition).
-Phase 2 trials showed accelerated wound closure compared to standard care.
-The topical formulation demonstrated a clean safety profile with no systemic absorption concerns.
+RegeneRx developed a topical gel formulation of Thymosin Beta-4 and studied it in patients with chronic and acute wounds, including venous stasis ulcers and epidermolysis bullosa (a rare genetic skin condition).
+The topical program reached Phase 2 and reported an acceptable safety profile with no systemic absorption concerns.
+Efficacy signals were preliminary and were never confirmed in a larger Phase 3 trial.

 RGN-352: Cardiac Repair (Injectable)